DarrenSMU/my-first-kedro-app/iris/docs/source/index.rst

-.. my_first_kedro_app documentation master file, created by sphinx-quickstart.
+.. iris documentation master file, created by sphinx-quickstart.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to project my_first_kedro_app's API docs!
+Welcome to project iris's API docs!
 =============================================

 .. toctree::